Blueshirts: March on Dublin

 The National Guard planned to hold a parade in Dublin in August 1933.
 It was to proceed to Glasnevin Cemetery, stopping briefly on Leinster lawn in front of the Irish parliament, where speeches were to be held.
 The goal of the parade was to commemorate Irish leaders Arthur Griffith, Michael Collins and Kevin O'Higgins.
 It is clear that the IRA and other fringe groups representing various socialists intended to confront the Blueshirts if they marched in Dublin.

-On 22 August 1933 the Fianna Fáil government, remembering Mussolini's March on Rome, and fearing a coup d'état, invoked article 2A of the constitution and banned the parade Decades later, de Valera told Fianna Fáil politicians that in late summer 1933 he was unsure whether the Irish Army would obey his orders to suppress the perceived threat, or whether the soldiers would support the Blueshirts (who included many ex-soldiers).
+On 22 August 1933 the Fianna Fáil government, remembering Mussolini's March on Rome, and fearing a coup d'état, invoked article 2A of the constitution and banned the parade.
+Decades later, de Valera told Fianna Fáil politicians that in late summer 1933 he was unsure whether the Irish Army would obey his orders to suppress the perceived threat, or whether the soldiers would support the Blueshirts (who included many ex-soldiers).
 O'Duffy accepted the ban and insisted that he was committed to upholding the law.
 Instead, several provincial parades took place to commemorate the deaths of Griffith, O'Higgins and Collins.
 De Valera saw this move as defying his ban, and the Blueshirts were declared an illegal organisation.

 Merging with Cumann na nGaedhael and the National Centre Party to form Fine Gael

 In response to the banning of the National Guard, Cumann na nGaedheal and the National Centre Party merged to form a new party, Fine Gael, on 3 September 1933.
 O'Duffy became its first president, with W. T. Cosgrave and James Dillon acting as vice-presidents.
 O'Duffy was chosen as leader instead of Cosgrave and MacDermot in order to avoid the idea that Fine Gael would simply be a continuation of Cumann na nGaedhael.
 The National Guard changed its name to the Young Ireland Association, and became part of a youth wing of the party.
 The new party's stated aim was to create a united Ireland within the British Commonwealth, although its programme made no mention of a corporatist state.
 In fact, the original name considered for the party was "The United Ireland Party" until Fine Gael was settled on.
 Labour Party leader William Norton was unimpressed; he surmised the new entity as "an attempt to put old wine in new bottles”.
 Seán Lemass dismissed this triple alliance as "the cripple alliance".

-In March 1934 the Minister for Justice PJ Ruttledge of Fianna Fáil brought forward a Wearing of Uniforms (Restriction) Bill which specifically sought to ban political uniforms in Irish public life.
+In March 1934 the Minister for Justice P. J. Ruttledge of Fianna Fáil brought forward a Wearing of Uniforms (Restriction) Bill which specifically sought to ban political uniforms in Irish public life.
 Badges, banners and military titles that were considered at odds with public peace were also to be prohibited.
 Ruttledge outright said as much that part of the aim was to end the Blueshirts, although said that in practice it would apply to every part of the political spectrum.
 However, following bitter debates in the Dáil, the bill was voted down in the Seanad 30 to 18.